Guild of Stories

 The Tale of Origin

 In addition to the historical and archaeological discoveries in the area, there is an old oral tradition that describes how the region came to be.
-It is said to have begun long before the establishment of current borders, kingdoms, and lands, even predating the settlement of the Primal Germanic Tribes.
+It is said to have begun long before the establishment of current borders, kingdoms, and lands, even predating the settlement of the primal Germanic tribes.
 According to some beliefs, the story originated when nomadic people, likely hunters and gatherers, were foraging the forests for food and water.
-Near what is now the city of LutheriaLutheriaLutheriaThe City of Lutheria is one of the main cities in the Region of Kilden and is situated along the important trade route to Belthem.
-The city is geographically located…, a man began digging by a tree, likely searching for food or roots.
+Near what is now the city of LutheriaLutheriaLutheriaThe City of Lutheria is one of the main cities in the Region of Kilden.
+It lies along an important trade route towards Belthem and other towns on the Regent…, a man began digging by a tree, likely searching for food or roots.
 Suddenly, water bubbled up, forming a small puddle that expanded, washing away the soil around the tree’s roots.
 Among these roots, the man discovered something so valuable that people began to venerate the site, frequently returning and eventually settling there.
+They became known as the Wituwari.
 The man’s family became the leaders or elders, as they held the secret of what lay between the tree’s roots.
 However, one day, the man and his family disappeared without a trace, taking their secret with them.
-Only two other families were entrusted with parts of the secret, and they took it upon themselves to protect it, despite not fully understanding its full meaning.
+Only two other families were entrusted with parts of the secret, and they took it upon themselves to protect it, despite not fully understanding its meaning.
 It is said that descendants of the original family line continue to safeguard the treasure, hoping to one day uncover its true significance.

 The Coat of Arms